kimizhu/advocateHub-docs/README.md

 - ##### Advocate detail

-  ​	By clicking *from homepage* or **meeting detail page**, user can see detail information about the advocator
+  ​	By clicking *from homepage* or **meeting detail page**, user can see detail information about the advocate

-  - **advocator homepage**: user can see this advocator's own website
+  - **advocate homepage**: user can see this advocate's own website

     <img src="https://github.com/LucasDvp/advocateHub-docs/blob/master/imgs/advocatedetail1.png" width="375px">

-  - **meetings**: users can see all the meetings this advocator own, in both upcoming and history
+  - **meetings**: users can see all the meetings this advocate own, in both upcoming and history

     <img src="https://github.com/LucasDvp/advocateHub-docs/blob/master/imgs/advocatedetail2.png" width="375px">

-  - **follow**: users can follow this advocator by one-clicking the *follow* button
+  - **follow**: users can follow this advocate by one-clicking the *follow* button

      <img src="https://github.com/LucasDvp/advocateHub-docs/blob/master/imgs/advocatedetail3.png" width="375px">